BabylonJS/OldDocumentationSite/content/how_to/mesh/Updating_Vertices.md

 ---
-PG_TITLE: Updating Vertices
+PG_TITLE: How To Update Vertices
 ---

-# Updating Vertices
+# How To Update Vertices

 ## Vertex Data